*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Black Cohosh root tea is another mild root tea.
 I would call it bland.
 There is no real complex flavor to it.
 It has a slightly earthy base as you would expect from a root tea but after that, it is pretty plain.

-Check out Starwest Botanicals Organic Black Cohosh Root(*affiliate program) for a great example of this root herbal tea.
+Check out Starwest Botanicals Organic Black Cohosh Root(*affiliate link) for a great example of this root herbal tea.

 Burdock Root Tea